arshnoork-101/DesignAndLogicWorks/Paint Estimator App/README.md

 This tool simplifies the paint estimation process by calculating the area, determining the number of cans, and providing a cost breakdown for painting a room.

+---

+You can check out the files available and the detailed presentation made to know the process in detail.